-Potential impacts to marine mammals have also been assessed due to cumulative SEL from the SBP.
-Following the guidance by Southall et al. (2019) and NOAA (NMFS, 2018), potential impacts from cumulative SEL have been assessed by weighting received SEL sound levels with the auditory weighting filters shown in Figure 4-1 and calculating the weighted cumulative SEL received by marine mammals as the survey vessel traverses the pipeline route.
+The 20202 survey also determined the potential impacts to marine mammals due to cumulative SEL from the SBP.
+Following the guidance by Southall et al. (2019) and NOAA (NMFS, 2018), potential impacts from cumulative SEL have been assessed by weighting received SEL sound levels with the auditory weighting filters shown in Figure 5-1 and calculating the weighted cumulative SEL received by marine mammals as the survey vessel traverses the pipeline route.
+The cumulative SEL received by marine mammals has been estimated for mammals swimming away from the survey vessel.